 Ralph Lauren’s Double RL Ranch

 Sunrise over Mt.
-Sneffels, just outside of Ridgway, Colorado
+Sneffels and a crossbuck fence, just outside of Ridgway, Colorado

-Chimney Rock at Sunset.
-Many John Wayne movies filmed at this location.
+Chimney Rock at sunset.
+Many John Wayne movies have been filmed at this location.

 Below are some of the locations we have scheduled to photograph during the Colorado Fall Colors Photo Workshop.